USI - UN CELL

 USI - Challenges Forum Collaboration

-Challenges Forum has emerged as an international platform for a constructive dialogue on UNPKO, and to bridge the divide between policy and operational levels; and to create shared understandings among UN and regional organisations, member states, troop and police contributing countries; and host countries.
+11. Challenges Forum has emerged as an international platform for constructive dialogue on UNPKO and to bridge the divide between policy and operational levels, and to create shared understandings among the UN and regional organizations, member states, troop and police contributing countries, and host countries.
 The USI is a founding partner of the Challenges Forum and has been partnering with them on various UNPK related issues.
-This year USI partnered and conducted Challenges Annual Forum 2022, 6 – 7 Oct 2022; with “Future of Peace Operations” as main theme and Place for Preventive Deployment in Diplomacy, Protecting the Protectors and Protection of Civilians as sub themes.
-This event attracted high level participation from UN and other international organisations:
+This year, USI partnered and conducted Challenges Annual Forum 2022, held on 6 – 7 Oct 2022, with "Future of Peace Operations" as the main theme and "Place for Preventive Deployment in Diplomacy," "Protecting the Protectors," and "Protection of Civilians" as sub-themes.
+This event had high-level participation from the UN and other international organizations:

-(a) Jean-Pierre Lacroix, Under-Secretary-General for Peace Operations, United Nations.
+Peace Operations, United Nations.

-(b) Elisabeth Spehar, Assistant Secretary-General for Peacebuilding Support, Department of Political and Peacebuilding Affairs,
+(b) Elisabeth Spehar, Assistant Secretary-General for Peacebuilding Support, Department of Political and Peacebuilding Affairs, United Nations.

-(d) Per Olsson Fridh, Chair, Challenges Forum Partner Meeting & Director of the Folke Bernadotte Academy; former Minister for
+(d) Per Olsson Fridh, Chair, Challenges Forum Partner Meeting & Director of the Folke Bernadotte Academy; former Minister for International Development Cooperation in Sweden.

 (e) Dr. Lotte Vermeij, Senior Expert on UN Peace Operations and Sexual Violence in Conflict, NORCAP.